 Mandarin Oriental Singapore has launched a new staycation package that’s sure to bring a new twist to what it means to be “a tourist in your own city.”
 Coupled with the hotel’s renowned hospitality and level of luxury, the Relax and Ride staycation package comes with a few fun inclusions that appeal to a wide demographic – whether it be families, couples or friends enjoying a weekend getaway.

-I was recently invited for a staycation at the Mandarin Oriental Singapore in order to experience this package and I have to say this property continues to surprise me with its innovative offers.
+I recently went for a staycation at the Mandarin Oriental Singapore in order to experience this package and I have to say this property continues to surprise me with its innovative offers.
 There are only so many ways one can do a package out of a hotel staycation but Mandarin Oriental Singapore seems to nail it every time.
 I still remember the movie moments staycation I had at the property a few years back.
 That was also rather memorable.

 Guests only need to book the entry-level Deluxe Room (from S$328) in order to enjoy the package inclusions.
 These are: